jpmvferreira/gwcatalog/README.md

 ## About
 A Python package and a CLI that generates catalogs of gravitational wave (GW) events from different astrophysical sources, for different observatories.

+Currently generates mock catalogs for LISA, ET and LIGO.
+It also gives you access to the (real) events from the GWTC catalog, where the luminosity distance is obtained directly from the gravitational wave and the redshift estimated using ΛCDM.

+It also provides ease of access to check the underlying redshift and error distributions.

 ## Table of contents
 - [Installation](#installation)